schlpbch/astro-guild42/src/content/blog/http-caching-and-varnish.md

 [David Buchmann](https://www.xing.com/profile/David_Buchmann) is a web developer at Liip AG.
 He is an expert in PHP and APIs.

 [Thijs Feryn](https://www.linkedin.com/in/thijsferyn/) is a technical evangelist at Varnish Software, the company behind the Varnish Cache open source technology.

-## Organizational Remarks

-The event will take place on Monday, June 26, 2023 in the restaurant Schmiedstube in Bern.
-Start is at 6 p.m., aperitif from around 7 p.m.
-The talk and the aperitif are free thanks to our speakers, sponsors and donors!